SemParser: A Semantic Parser for Log Analysis: Evaluation

-This section demonstrates how effectively our semantic parser enhances failure diagnosis.
+This section demonstrates how effectively our semantic parser enhances failure identification.
 The experimental results are shown in Table~\ref{tab:rca-results}, where each row represents the performance with the selected parser and several model architectures.
-The last row reveals how much ~\name~ increases the F1 score when compared to the best baseline results.
+The last row reveals how much~\name~increases the F1 score when compared to the best baseline results.
 Given that there are 16 types of API errors in F-Dataset, we report Recall@1, Recall@2, Recall@3 score, as we want the top-k suggested errors to cover the real API error.

-It is noteworthy that our semantic parser outperforms four baselines by a wide margin, regardless of the analytical technique.
+It is noteworthy that our semantic parser outperforms four baselines by a wide margin, regardless of the analytical techniques.
 We can observe that our parser surpasses others by 12.5\%, 10\%, 7.75\%, and 3.81\% for LSTM, Atten-biLSTM, CNN, and Transformer in Recall@1, respectively.
-In general, ~\name~shows the promising Recall@1 score of 0.95, indicating the effectiveness of semantics for failure diagnosis.
+In general,~\name~shows the promising Recall@1 score of 0.95, indicating the effectiveness of semantics for failure identification.

 The impressive performance can be attributed to several reasons.
 Firstly, our parser can extract precise conceptualized templates, serving as a basis for downstream task learning.
 We extract conceptualized templates by replacing the instances with their corresponding concepts while reserving all concepts in the template, based on the observation that instances (e.g., time, len, ID) are more likely to be generated in running time.
 The template number dramatically decreases after conceptualization, giving the sequence of abstract log messages for primitive learning.